-It accomplishes this by having replicas track the frequency of reads and periodically send this information to the current Multi-Paxos leader.
-The leader determines the next lease configuration such that each object is granted to the majority quorum that consists of the stable leader and the $\lfloor N/2 \rfloor$ additional replicas that have read the object most often; it then proposes this new configuration-a set of (quorum, object ID list) pairs-in one of the special Paxos instances.
+It accomplishes this by having replicas track the frequency of reads.
+The current Multi-Paxos leader replica periodically gathers this information and determines the next lease configuration such that each object is granted to the majority quorum that consists of the stable leader and the $\lfloor N/2 \rfloor$ additional replicas that have read the object most often; it then proposes this new configuration-a set of (quorum, object ID list) pairs-in one of the special Paxos instances.
 Because it is already guaranteed to see all writes by virtue of being the Multi-Paxos leader, the stable leader is granted a default lease that covers every object not in another lease, and is also included in every lease quorum.